 In 1880, the five Ball brothers used a $200 loan from their uncle to start a business manufacturing tin cans for products such as paint and kerosene.
 Then, in 1884, the brothers switched to glass home-canning jars and created the household name that we still know and love today.

 Ball jars are classic vintage pieces that add so much to any room.
-Not only are they beautiful as décor, but they are genuine pieces of history that bring more to a home than a modern reproduction ever could.
+Not only are they beautiful as décor, but they are genuine pieces of history that bring so much life to a home.
 Each is unique in its own way.

 Ball jars are one of the most sought-after vintage jar brands, so it’s no wonder how fast they go during our Antique Candle Restock!
 Many of the Ball jars that become available as candles during the sale also vary in their production dates.
 So, that begs the question:

 When was your Ball jar made?

 To answer that, compare the logo of your jar to those on this chart: (from Minnetrista Gathering Place)

 You can also use other identifying marks to help date your jar.
 Phrases such as “Improved,” “Perfect,” and “Ideal,” give further clues to find the approximate year that your Ball jar was made.

 - Not every jar has their manufacture date, but most do have the patent date.
 However, this date has no relation to the year your jar was made.